nkschulzk/schoolblog/_posts/2024-02-30-Scraping-Your-Way-To-Strategic-Skiing.md

 I had ChatGPT draft a skeleton code from what I wrote, to help you get started.
 The full code is in my Github Repo.

-Here is the started code below:
+Here is the starter code below:

 ```python
 import requests